When I was 18, I applied to join the army only to discover I was colour blind.

 Choosing Colours For Your eCommerce Website

-The colours you choose for your website will have a significant impact on its performance and contribute greatly to benchmark factors like bounce rate and conversion so getting this right is a worthwhile time investment.
+The colours you choose for your website will have a significant impact on its performance and contribute significantly to benchmark factors like bounce rate and conversion so getting this right is a worthwhile time investment.

 As we grow up, we are programmed to make associations between colour and actions.
 At its most basic level red means danger and green mean success or “go”.
 How you use colour determines how your website will be perceived.